CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Conclusion

 In this paper, for the first time, we tackle the problem of category-level 9DoF pose tracking for both rigid and articulated objects.
 To achieve this goal, we propose an end-to-end differentiable pose tracking framework consisting of three modules: pose canonicalization, RotationNet, and CoordinateNet.
 Our algorithm achieves state-of-the-art performance on both category-level rigid and articulated pose benchmarks and runs comparably fast for evaluation.

 \textbf{Acknowledgement:} This research is supported by a grant from the SAIL-Toyota Center for AI Research, a grant from the Samsung GRO program, NSF grant IIS-1763268, a Vannevar Bush Faculty fellowship, the support of the Stanford UGVR program, and gifts from Kwai and Qualcomm.
+Toyota Research Institute ("TRI") provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.

 { }

 \begin{appendix}